mthebert/angular_eventsv2/README.md

 ## Angular-Seed

 I am using the [angular-seed](https://github.com/angular/angular-seed) as a base for the project.
 It is a nice starting point for an AngularJS app.
 Version 1.2.6 is where I'm jumping in.
+(See Notes below for a change to this)

 ## Bootstrap

 Why reinvent the wheel for CSS when you can add some quick styling to your app?
 I still haven't made the leap to v3, so I'll stick to [v2.3.2](http://getbootstrap.com/2.3.2/)

 ## JQuery